 The mark of professional painters?
-You can’t tell they’ve been there—not by looking at their worksite or the toolbox.
+You can’t tell they’ve been there—not by looking at their worksite or their paint tools.

 But painting is messy; it’s the nature of the beast.
-What are you bringing to your worksite to ensure your paint brushes and tools are ready for the next day?
+What are you bringing to your worksite to ensure your paint tools and brushes are ready for the next day?
 Are you cleaning the worksite itself before you pack it in?
 Here are our top 3 picks for towels that do double duty for both worksite and paint tool clean-up:

 Come prepared to leave clean after painting.
 You’ll make a great impression and get plenty of return invitations.